junayednoman/junayednoman/README.md

 ➡️ **Always learning**: I'm eager to explore new technologies and stay ahead of the curve

 🤝 Collaborative by nature, I bring a thoughtful and communicative approach to team projects.
-Eager to contribute my technical skills, I'm on the lookout for a dynamic role where I can grow and make meaningful contributions.
+Aiming to contribute to innovative projects at a company making waves.

 # Technologies I am expert in
 [![GitHub Streak](https://i.postimg.cc/0jqgptLG/Untitled-design-2.png)](#)